digital-asset/daml/docs/source/support/compatibility.rst

    * - Ledger API Version
      - Changes
+   * - 2.1
+     - | Establish the order of child events in ExercisedEvent to agree with the order of events in transaction.
+       | Indicate an exercise done on an interface through the interface_id field on the ExercisedEvent message.
+       | Make interfaces available for subscriptions in the Transaction Service as a preview feature.
+       | Implement contract disclosure as an experimental feature in the Transaction, Command Submission and Command Services.
+Related new message types of DisclosedContract and ContractMetadata should be ignored.
+       | Convert Metering Service to using JSON format for its reports.
    * - 2.0
      - | Introduce User Management Service
        | Introduce Metering Report Service